 So I'm convinced that the two of them were working in concert to try and flip Alex Jones because they knew of his propaganda potential.

-And that happened towards the end of 2015, probably more towards December, when Trump appeared on Infowars himself.
+And that happened towards the end of 2015, probably more towards December when Trump appeared on InfoWars himself.

-I haven't seen any, like, real numbers recently.
+I haven't seen any real numbers recently.

 And just sort of that idea that it is a propaganda tool.

-And I'm really curious to see now that InfoWars has been pulled from so many platforms, if we're going to see the same type of high-profile figures holding power who are trying to wield InfoWars in the same way, or if it's going to sort of go the way that Breitbart did, where Breitbart can still get some guests.
+And I'm really curious to see, you know, now that InfoWars has been pulled from so many platforms, if we're going to see the same type of high-profile figures holding power who are trying to wield InfoWars in the same way,

-High-profile guest, but it's not thought of as the same, like, wieldy, attack dog sort of outlet that it once was.
+or if it's going to sort of go the way that Breitbart did, where, you know, Breitbart can still get some guests and high-profile guests, but it's not thought of as the same wieldy attack dog sort of outlet that it once was.

 And that's one of the big things that we, or at least I have learned from all of the analysis that Dan has put together of Alex's cast of characters, is that these are all con men trying to run their own game, kind of hanging on.

-Like you were saying, the guys who are hangers-on trying to get their own YouTube show with Alex's cachet involved in that.
+Like you were saying, the guys who are hangers-on, trying to get their own YouTube show with Alex's cachet involved in that.

-You know, or whatever they're selling, you know, I agree with that.
+You know, I agree with that.

 And they all have their own shit that they're trying to do.

-Another indicative sign of the stage of Infowars and its growth, where people are coming on Infowars to be on Infowars, not because anything substantial or majorly consequential is happening on the platform, or that they expect to wield real influence anymore.
+And I almost wonder if that's like another indicative sign of sort of like the stage of InfoWars and its growth, where people are coming on InfoWars to be on InfoWars, not because anything substantial or majorly consequential is happening on the platform or that they expect to wield real influence anymore.

 And on an episode of Jim Baker's show recently, he was talking about how when he sells a guest's book, he buys a ton of their books and then he sells them.